 Market Intelligence offers readers a highly accessible take on the crucial issues of the day and an opportunity to discover more about the people behind the most interesting cases and deals.

-with HMBC Rikrik Rizkiyana, Yogi Sudrajat Marsono and Vovo Iswanto
+with Yogi Sudrajat Marsono, Vovo Iswanto and Farid Nasution

 with Francisco Cantos, Álvaro Iza, Enrique Carrera and Rafael Piqueras

-"The National Markets and Competition Commission (CNMC), which is the entity resulting from the merger of the Spanish competition, energy, telecoms, railways, audiovisual, airports and postal regulators, started operations in October 2013..."
+"The National Markets and Competition Commission (CNMC), which is the entity resulting from the merger of the Spanish competition, energy, telecoms, railways, audiovisual, airports and postal regulators, began operations in October 2013..."

-"Although we’ve seen a large number of concentrations with connections also to Switzerland in the past year, many of them were not subject to merger control as the undertakings’ concerned turnover fell short of the threshold values..."
+"Although we’ve seen a large number of concentrations with connections to Switzerland in the past years, many of them were either not subject to merger control as the undertakings’ concerned turnover fell short of the threshold values or they did not raise any competition concerns and were thus cleared in Phase I..."